google-research/swirl-lm/README.md

 ## Citation

-If you extend or use this package in your work, please cite the [paper](https://www.sciencedirect.com/science/article/abs/pii/S0010465522000108) as
+If you extend or use this package in your work (except the compoenents in the `ext`  subpackage, in which case please reference the information within that subpackage), please cite the [paper](https://www.sciencedirect.com/science/article/abs/pii/S0010465522000108) as